Sample Answers to a Personal Injury Complaint

-As we discuss in anatomy of a Maryland personal injury case, defense lawyers in auto accident cases can file a general denial under subsection (d).
+Defense counsel in motor tort claims can file a general denial under subsection (d).
 A general denial makes the Anwer a non-event because there are no meaningful answers.
 The defendant's lawyers of the obligation of admitting or denying specific allegations in the Complaint.
 Ws get around this problem by simply including the allegations in our Complaint in our Request for Admissions.

 While Maryland law is not entirely clear if you can amend an answer to raise an affirmative defense not listed in the defendant's answer, most lawyers believe that if an affirmative defense is not raised in the answer in Maryland, it is waived.
 Most defense attorneys in auto tort and med mal cases in Maryland simply list every possible affirmative defense listed in subsection (d), even those that do not apply to car accident cases.
 While good faith practices does not allow a party to raise every possible affirmative defense, most attorneys do anyway when filing an Answer.